franko/gsl-shell/doc/source/graphics.rst

 Graphics Functions
 ------------------

-To create many type of plots you don't really need to use the graphics primitives because it would be annoying and tedious to give a lot of instructions just to produce some simple plots.
-Instead you can use the higher level plotting functions to make most of the most common type of plots.
+To create many type of plots you don't really need to use always the graphics primitives but you can use the higher level plotting functions.
+We give in this section the description of all the higher level plotting functions.

 .. function:: fxplot(f, xi, xs[, color, n])

    Produces a plot of the function ``f(x)`` for x going from ``xi`` to ``xs``.
 The last optional parameter ``n`` is the number of sampling point to use and, if not given, a default value will be used.
-The function returns the :class:`plot` itself.
+The function returns the :class:`Plot` itself.

 .. function:: fiplot(f, a, b[, color])
               fiplot(f, b)

    Produces a plot of the function ``f(i)`` where 'i' is an integer variable going from ``a`` to ``b``.
 In the second abbreviated form ``a`` take the default value of one.
-The function returns the :class:`plot` itself.
+The function returns the :class:`Plot` itself.

    *Example*::